 Depardieu has not responded to the offer thus far.
 Perhaps he’s still thinking about it.
 To help him make up his mind, we present Elizabeth Kiem’s...

-Everyone says they’ve got a book inside, but hundreds of people actually write them and try to get them published—and are preyed upon by scam artists.
-But sometimes the good guys win.
-In an exclusive excerpt from the fantastic new essay collection My Heart Is an Idiot, the greatest story of literary vigilantism ever told.
+Everyone says they’ve got a book inside, but hundreds of people actually write them—and are preyed upon by scam artists.
+The greatest story of literary vigilantism ever told.

 Made famous in Alain de Botton’s The Pleasures and Sorrows of Work, Stephen Taylor spent three years painting the same oak tree over and over again, in all weather, day and night.
 In an excerpt from his new book, Taylor walks us through his painting process.